Krister Ungerböck imparts leadership lessons at UMSL Staff Enrichment Day

 The interesting thing, Ungerböck said, is that nine of the 10 statements on the two lists are the same.

-“Wouldn’t it be good things for us as leaders in families or leaders in organizations to ask the people under our care how we’re doing on these simple statements?” said Ungerböck, who will also deliver a July 24 talk at the Blanche M. Touhill Performing Arts Center.
+“Wouldn’t it be good things for us as leaders in families or leaders in organizations to ask the people under our care how we’re doing on these simple statements?” said Ungerböck, who will also deliver an Aug.
+20 talk at the Blanche M. Touhill Performing Arts Center.
 “By asking what can I start or stop doing, we’re driving people to give us behavioral changes that we can make.”

 Ungerböck had worked for his father and, when Ungerböck became CEO, he found that he was unconsciously grafting his father’s leadership style into his own practice.
 And his father, while successful, tended to lead with a critical eye.